sunghakang/WeakIdent/README.md

 }
 ```

-## Goal
-This works focused on data-driven identifcation of differential equations when the given data are corrupted by noise.
-When the governing diferential equation is a linear combination of various differential terms, the identifcation problem can be formulated as solving a linear system, with the feature matrix consisting of linear and nonlinear terms multiplied by a coeffcient vector.
-The goal is to identify the correct terms that form the equation to capture the dynamics of the given data.
-We propose a general and robust framework to recover differential equations using a weak formulation, for both ordinary and partial di erential equations (ODEs and PDEs).
-We use weak formulation to facilitate an effcient and robust way to handle noise.
-For a robust recovery against noise and the choice of hyper-parameters, we introduce two new mechanisms, narrow-fit and trimming, for the coeffcient support and value recovery, respectively.
+## What  does WeakIdent do?
+WeakIdent is a general and robust framework to recover differential equations using a weak formulation, for both ordinary and partial differential equations (ODEs and PDEs).
+Noisy time series data are taken in with spacing as input and output a governing equation for this data.

 ## The structure of this repository.
 ```